bharathkumarms525/readyassist/README.md

   - Book inspection slot online or by phone
   - Expert technician arrives at scheduled time
   - Comprehensive 78-point inspection conducted
-  - Detailed report provided within 10 minutes on WhatsApp
+  - Detailed report provided within 10 minutes on WhatsApp.
+After completing our comprehensive 78-point vehicle inspection, our technicians prepare and send a detailed digital report directly to your WhatsApp within 10 minutes.
+This quick turnaround ensures you receive immediate insights into your vehicle's condition without waiting.
+The report includes digital photos, identified issues, recommended actions, and maintenance tips.
+This fast reporting system allows you to make informed decisions about necessary repairs or maintenance while still at the inspection site.

 - **Benefits**:
   - Avoid unexpected costs through informed decision-making